zRqmliian/Java-MC-Android-Setup-By-RumRum/README.md

 Bedrockify - https://modrinth.com/mod/bedrockify

-then thats pretty much the minimal setup.
+Thats pretty much the minimal setup.
 Then just install the mods you like, some mods will not work though.